-Physical implications.-We can extract the physical implications with a four-dimensional effective field theory description.
-In this section, we derive the parameters of this low-energy theory, in terms of the five-dimensional scales, M, k, and $r_c$ .
+We are considering a small r_c (but still larger than 1/k).
+Therefore, the fifth dimension cannot be resolved in present (or future) gravity experiments; spacetime appears four-dimensional.
+It therefore makes sense to use a four-dimensional effective field theory description.
+In this section, we derive the parameters of this low-energy theory, namely the four-dimensional Planck scale, and the mass parameters of the four-dimensional fields, in terms of the five-dimensional scales, M, k, r_c .